-- Sometime the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Brookhaven Municipal Court as well as DeKalb County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.
+- Sometimes the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Brookhaven Municipal Court, as well as DeKalb County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.

 Administrative License Suspension